mhbeals/mhwood.github.io/videos/index.md

 use-site-title: false
 ---

-On this page you will find a series of videos from our [*Atlas* workshops](https://www.digitisednewspapers.net/2020-07-30-workshops/) which took place in August 2020, two introductory videos which provide insight onto the creation of the *Atlas* and the data contained within the ten initial digitised collections described by the project, and videos walking you through how to contribute.
+On this page you will find a series of videos from our [*Atlas* workshops](https://www.digitisednewspapers.net/2020-07-30-workshops/), which took place in August 2020, as well introductory videos that provide insight onto the creation of the *Atlas*, the data contained within the ten initial digitised collections described by the project and how to contribute to the expansion of the *Atlas* in the future.
 Each link will take you to the video and a transcript.

 ## Researching the *Atlas of Digitised Newspapers and Metadata*
 [Link to video and transcript](researching-atlas.md)